 After eating (or you can take your picnic with you) continue along Westshore Road, and drive to the top of the Bodega Head peninsula for stunning bluff top views, scenic trails, and beach access.

 When you're ready to go on, go back to Highway 1 and continue north along some of the world’s most beautiful coastal scenery.
 You’re driving beside the 17-mile-long Sonoma Coast State Park, which runs from Bodega Head to about four miles north of the Russian River.
-If you feel like it, stop at a beach that appeals to you to enjoy the action of waves, go tidepooling, or (maybe) spot a passing whale.
+If you feel like it, stop at a beach that appeals to you to enjoy the action of waves, go tidepooling, or during the winter months, possibly spot a passing whale.

 Continue on Highway 1 until you reach Highway 116, where the Russian River enters the sea.
 Turn right and enjoy driving through the Russian River Valley.
-Many award-winning vineyards and wineries (from tiny boutique to large commercial producers) are found in this region.
+Many award-winning vineyards and wineries—from tiny, boutique operations to large, commercial producers—are found in this region.

 A few miles along Highway 116, you’ll enter the historic town of Duncans Mills, named for two brothers, Samuel and Alexander Duncan, who established a lumber mill in the early 1870s.
-Today Duncans Mills boasts a population of 85, and offers a unique mixture of antique and specialty shops, restaurants, and galleries.
+Today Duncans Mills boasts a population of fewer than 200 people, and offers a unique mixture of antique and specialty shops, restaurants, and galleries.

-A bit further up the highway is tiny Monte Rio, the setting for the 1942 musical Holiday Inn, which starred Bing Crosby and Fred Astaire.
-With its laid-back atmosphere and a sandy beach located on a particularly calm portion of the river — not to mention the one-of-a-kind WWII Quonset hut movie theater — it’s long been a favorite family vacation spot.
+A bit further east along the highway is tiny Monte Rio, the setting for the 1942 musical Holiday Inn, which starred Bing Crosby and Fred Astaire.
+With its laid-back atmosphere and a sandy beach located on a particularly calm portion of the river— not to mention a WWII Quonset hut that's currently being renovated as a movie theater and community center—Monte Rio has long been a favorite family vacation spot.

 Turn right onto Bohemian Highway, and you’ll soon arrive at Sonoma Canopy Tours (6250 Bohemian Highway, Occidental), where you can take a thrilling zip line adventure through an old-growth redwood forest filled with trees more than 700 years old.

 By now it’s time to start thinking about checking into your lodging, maybe grabbing a quick nap, and heading off to dinner.
-The Sonoma Orchid Inn (12850 River Road, Guerneville) is a fully-restored 1906 farmhouse with an organic garden.
-In nearby Forestville, the Case Ranch Inn (7446 Poplar Drive, Forestville), built in 1894, has beautiful gardens and rooms.
-The Casini Ranch Family Campground (22855 Moscow Road, Duncans Mills) is fun, friendly and offers campsites on the river.
+Mine + Farm, the Inn at Guerneville (12850 River Road) is a fully-restored 1906 farmhouse with an organic garden.
+Back in Duncans Mills, the fun, friendly Casini Ranch Family Campground (22855 Moscow Road) offers campsites on the river.

-As for dinner, head back to Occidental for old-fashioned Italian family-style dining at either Negri’s Italian Dinners & Joe’s Bar (3700 Bohemian Highway, Occidental) or the Union Hotel Restaurant (3731 Main St., Occidental).
-Or find more choices here.
+For dinner, head back to Occidental for old-fashioned Italian family-style dining at either Negri’s Italian Dinners & Joe’s Bar (3700 Bohemian Highway) or the Union Hotel Restaurant (, 3731 Main St.) Or, you'll find more choices here.

-Frankly, two days aren't nearly enough to delve into Sonoma Wine Country's gems — hidden or otherwise.
-Add another day or to and keep in mind some of the best secrets are found in Sonoma County's 50-plus regional and state parks.
-Discover history at Fort Ross State Historic Park or Jack London State Historic Park.
-Traipse among the planets in at model of the solar system located within Sugarloaf State Park.
+Frankly, two days aren't nearly enough to delve into Sonoma Wine Country's gems—hidden or otherwise.
+Consider adding another day or two, and keep in mind that some of Sonoma County's best secrets are found in its 50-plus regional and state parks.
+For instance, you can discover California history at Fort Ross State Historic Park or Jack London State Historic Park, or you can traipse among the planets at a model of the solar system within Sugarloaf State Park.